kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 GUID   ID   LocalPortBindings
 ```

-If you pain attention to the screen you will se that we have the enclave but no user service or Kurtosis module has been created yet
+Notice how the enclave doesn't yet have any user services or Kurtosis modules.
+This is because enclaves are created empty by default.

-Now that we have an enclave, let's put something in it!, go ahead and execute the following command to run a `webserver` (based on the httpd Docker image) inside the enclave:
+Now that we have an enclave, let's put something in it.
+Execute the following command to run a web server (using the `httpd` Docker image) inside the enclave and give it the ID `webserver`:

 ```
 kurtosis service add demo webserver httpd --ports http=80
 ```

-And the screen will show us something like this:
+Your output should look something like this:

 ```
 Service ID: webserver